| 1993 |

 | 2022 |

-Gabrb3 is enriched in contralaterally projecting pyramidal neurons in the somatosensory cortex; conditional Gabrb3 ablation in vivo causes a developmental decrease in GABAergic synapses, increased local network synchrony, and long-lasting enhancement of functional connectivity specifically in contralateral pyramidal neuron subtypes, as well as increased cortical response to tactile stimulation at neonatal stages. |
+Gabrb3 is enriched in contralaterally projecting pyramidal neurons of the somatosensory cortex.
+Gabrb3 ablation leads to a developmental decrease in GABAergic synapses, increased local network synchrony, long-lasting enhancement in functional connectivity specifically of contralateral (not ipsilateral) pyramidal neuron subtypes, and increased cortical response to tactile stimulation at neonatal stages, demonstrating a required role for Gabrb3 in inhibitory function and the functional integration of pyramidal neuron subtypes during circuit assembly. |

-In vivo two-photon and widefield calcium imaging in developing mice, cell-type-specific conditional KO, synaptic immunostaining |
+In vivo two-photon and widefield calcium imaging in developing mice, cell-type-specific conditional knockout, synaptic quantification |

 Neuron |